 Yinghui He 何映晖

 Hi there!
-I’m Yinghui He (pronounced as Yee·ng-Hway Huh), a second-year PhD student at Princeton University Computer Science Department.
+I’m Yinghui He (“Gracie”), a second-year PhD student at Princeton University Computer Science Department.
 I’m honored to be advised by Sanjeev Arora at Princeton Language and Intelligence (PLI).
-I work in Natural Language Processing, pursuing to develop LLMs and agents to understand the two-way relation between artificial intelligence and human cognition.
-I finished my Bachelor’s degree in Computer Science at the University of Michigan, where I had the honor to work with Rada Mihalcea (at the LIT Lab) and Wei Hu.
+I aim to build LLMs and agents to understand the two-way relationship between artificial intelligence and human cognition.
+Specifically, I am interested in methodologies of developing human-like, intelligent large language models, and understanding how human cognition can inspire model training.
+I finished my Bachelor’s degree in Computer Science at the University of Michigan and Shanghai Jiao Tong University, where I had the honor to work with Rada Mihalcea (at the LIT Lab) and Wei Hu.

 Publications